cosmos/ibc/spec/ics-023-vector-commitments/README.md

 #### Proof

-An `CommitmentProof` demonstrates membership or non-membership for an element or set of elements, verifiable in conjunction with a known commitment root.
+A `CommitmentProof` demonstrates membership or non-membership for an element or set of elements, verifiable in conjunction with a known commitment root.
 Proofs should be succinct.

 ```typescript
 type CommitmentProof = object